 These 3,100 miles remind us of one divine and supreme reality: we can and we must do everything at our command to transform the world of lethargy and unwillingness to be dynamic.
 Unwillingness we do not leave behind us.
 Therefore happiness remains always a far cry.
 Willingness to give, willingness to achieve, willingness to grow and glow should be the message of our souls.
 With our souls' blessings we can and will fulfil our earthly life."
 1

-The race takes place annually over a 52-day period beginning on the third Sunday in June and ending in early August.
+The race takes place annually over a 52-day period beginning in mid-June and ending in early August.
 Runners traverse a .5478 mile loop around a sports field, playground, and high school in Jamaica, Queens, New York City.
 Runners begin at 6 a.m. and run for extended periods throughout the day, taking breaks as needed.
 If they want to, they can continue as late as 12 midnight when the course closes for the night.

-In 2018, a film 3100: Run and Become documented the significance of running in cultures across the globe, including a special focus on the 3100 Mile Race.
+In 2018, the documentary 3100: Run and Become explored the significance of running in cultures across the globe, including a special focus on the 3100 Mile Race.

-The race often receives coverage in international media, such as:
+The race often receives coverage in international media:

 One Block—5,649 Laps at the Wall Street Journal